Nykenik24/kickstart.nvim/README.md

 ### Help
 If you want any help, go to the `kickstart.nvim` repository.

+### Things it has
+- *Barbecue.nvim* to see if i am in conditionals, loops, etc. and in what file.
+- *Neotree* to see my files.
+- Mouse and arrows disabled.
+- *Harpoon* to "pin" files.
+- Tokyo night theme.
+- *Cellular automaton* and *Killer Sheep* to have some fun if i am bored/tired.

 ### Disclaimer
 Note that this configuration is completely personal, so some lines may need to be commented.
-Per example we have the function assigned to `"<leader>K"`, that executes a script in my `~/scripts/` directory that displays a random cat image from a cat image directory *yes, i have a cat image directory*.
-In this case you could create a `~/scripts` directory and create a script called `random-kitty.sh` that displays a random cat image, but it's better to comment out this type of things.